 Beatriz Cortez and Rafa Esparza

-Adobe bricks, steel, concrete, hammer, plastic, paper, soil, corn, black beans, cacti (nopal), sorghum (maicillo), amaranth, quinoa, squash (calabacita), chayote (huisquil), chia, chilli pepper (chile), yerba buena, yerba santa, sage (salvia), and silk floss tree (ceiba)
+Adobe bricks, steel, concrete, hammer, plastic, paper, soil, and plants: corn (maíz), black bean (frijol negro), prickly pear (nopal), sorghum (maicillo), amaranth (amaranto), quinoa, chayote squash (huisquil), chia (chía), chili pepper (chile), yerba buena, yerba santa, sage (salvia), and silk floss tree (ceiba)

 104 x 84 c 96 inches